Signalong: Use

 Signalong is based on British Sign Language adapted for the needs and abilities of children and adults with verbal communication difficulties.
 It uses one sign per concept, one concept per sign.
-Signalong is a sign–supporting system used in spoken word order and uses a total communication approach to reference links between sign and word.
-It also uses key-words i.e. the essential word in any sentence, and uses signs at partner's level and moderate language to ensure that the message is understood.
+Signalong is a sign–supporting system used in spoken word order and uses a total communication approach to reference links between signs and words.
+It also uses key-words, i.e. the essential word in any sentence, and uses signs at the partner's level and moderate language to ensure the message is understood.
 It is best to start with real objects and real experiences, generalise concepts before moving on to more abstract representations.
 Vocabulary is needs led and feedback from users helps Signalong to decide on vocabulary research.

 When the sign has been selected, a description is worked out.
 This follows a consistent method of four elements; handshape - how the hands are formed; orientation - how the hands are held; placement - where the hands are held and movement - any changes in the first three elements.

-Signalong is used extensively throughout the UK, but has also been adapted for use in countries including France, Germany, Indonesia, Italy, Germany and Romania.
+Signalong is used extensively throughout the UK, but has also been adapted in countries including France, Germany, Indonesia, Italy, and Romania.